 Mackenzie waited until dawn on November 25, 1876, when he and 1,100 horsemen surprised the camp and drove the Indians from their village without their clothes, blankets, and buffalo robes into the frozen countryside.
 Afterward, the village and all its contents were entirely destroyed, and about 500 ponies were captured.

 During the fight, the Cheyenne suffered 40 killed and perhaps another 40 wounded.
 Mackenzie’s casualties were six men killed and 26 wounded.
-The soldiers took more than 600 horses and burned all the lodges, leaving the Cheyenne to face the long winter without food and shelter.
+The soldiers took over 600 horses and burned all the lodges, leaving the Cheyenne without food and shelter in the long winter.
 The night after the battle, the temperature dropped to 30 below zero, and 11 babies froze to death.

-The battle ended Cheyenne resistance for all practical purposes.
+The battle ended the Cheyenne’s resistance for all practical purposes.
 Dull Knife’s followers were left in the freezing weather without sufficient clothing, and many soon froze to death.
 Most surrendered shortly after, although several holdouts eventually joined the camp of Crazy Horse.
-However, these survivors along with Crazy Horse and his people surrendered in the spring at Fort Robinson, Nebraska.
+However, these survivors, along with Crazy Horse and his people, surrendered in the spring at Fort Robinson, Nebraska.

-Today, the battlefield is a picturesque setting among rugged hills on a privately owned ranch.
-It is marked by a stone monument, on the side of a hill.
+Today, the battlefield is picturesque among rugged hills on a privately owned ranch.
+A stone monument on the side of a hill marks it.
 It is located in Johnson County, just off an unimproved road, about 23 miles west of Kaycee.